Parent PLUS Loans: 2026 Deadline for Lower Payments and Relief

 Parent PLUS loan forgiveness and PSLF eligibility

-Borrowers may be able to qualify Parent PLUS loans for PSLF (forgiveness) but only after completing consolidation and enrolling in ICR then IBR.
+Borrowers may be able to qualify Parent PLUS loans for PSLF (forgiveness) after consolidation and enrollment in an eligible IDR plan.
+For many, that will mean direct IBR enrollment where available, or ICR followed by IBR.

 Once enrolled, if you work for a government employer or for an eligible nonprofit organization, you can qualify for tax‑free forgiveness after 120 payments under the PSLF program.